Package 'insights'

 insights_area(range, lu, other, outfile = NULL)

-## S4 method for signature 'SpatRaster,SpatRaster,SpatRaster,character'
+## S4 method for signature 'SpatRaster,SpatRaster,ANY,character'

 insights_area(range,lu,other,outfile)